fhoedemakers/pico-infonesPlus/README.md

 You can use it with these RP2040 controllers:

 - Raspberry PI Pico (works with USB and legacy controllers).
-Requires thes addons:
+Requires these addons:
   * [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291) hdmi add-on board.
 For use with an USB gamecontroller or optional a legacy NES controller.
 (NES controller port requires soldering)
   * [Adafruit DVI Breakout For HDMI Source Devices](https://www.adafruit.com/product/4984) and  [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254) together with a breadboard.
 For use with an USB gamecontroller or optional a legacy NES controller.
 (No soldering requirerd)
   * A custom printed circuit board designed by [@johnedgarpark](https://twitter.com/johnedgarpark).
 A NES or SNES controller port can be soldered on this PCB.
 Can also be used with an USB gamecontroller.

 - Adafruit Feather RP2040 with DVI (HDMI) Output Port together with a breadboard.
 (Works only with legacy controllers, no USB).
-Requires thes addons:
+Requires these addons:
   - SD reader  (choose one below)
     * [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254).
     * [FeatherWing - RTC + SD](https://www.adafruit.com/product/2922). (not tested by me, but should work)